|

 paradigm with its later propagation throughout a population of potential

 recipients, or its transferal from one recipient to another.
-The
+The Race published

-the paradigm of dependent entities, had essentially been developed by
+paradigm of dependent entities, had essentially been developed by then.
+The production solution was making its

-solution as well.
-But that doesn’t
+well.
+But that doesn’t mean the

-mean the paradigm was freely able to propagate.
+paradigm was freely able to propagate.
 Unlike paradigms within science, outside of science

 there are often cultural or socioeconomic barriers to overcome – or at least